-In 1498, over five-hundred years before this writing, the island was spotted by Italian coloniser, Christopher Columbus, sailing his third voyage to the West on behalf of Spain (it is uncertain if Columbus himself actually set foot upon Kairi).
-Following his reconnaissance, between 1510-1595 the islands were conquered by Spanish invaders.
+In 1498—over five-hundred years before this writing—the island, along with nearby Tobago (‘Tobago’ was its Kalina name), was spotted by Italian coloniser, Christopher Columbus, sailing his third voyage to the West on behalf of Spain.
+(It is uncertain if Columbus himself actually set foot upon Kairi, but there is evidence that some of his contingent had.)
+Following his reconnaissance the islands were gradually conquered by Spanish invaders during 1510–1595.

-Despite what is often presently taught in Trinbagonian social studies lessons, there appears to be no groups before European intervention who had titled themselves ‘Caribs’ nor ‘Arawaks’.
+Despite what is often presently taught in Trinbagonian social studies lessons, there appear to be no groups before European intervention who had titled themselves ‘Caribs’ nor ‘Arawaks’.

-In East Trinidad, near the place presently called ‘Aruca’, there seemed to have lived some subset of Lokono who chose to trade food and slaves with the Spaniards in return for metal tools—as supported by 16th century historians who referred to the ‘Aruacs’ or ‘Aruacas’.
+In East Trinidad, near the place presently called ‘Aruca’, there seemed to have lived some subset of Taíno who chose to trade food and slaves with the Spaniards in return for metal tools—as supported by historians of the 1500s who referred to the ‘Aruacs’ or ‘Aruacas’.
 They became known as being, “friends of the Christians.”

-The term ‘Carib’ meanwhile, seems to have first begun as a rumour Columbus heard from a European-friendly subset of Lokono (or Taíno).
+The term ‘Carib’ meanwhile, seems to have first begun as a rumour Columbus heard from a European-friendly subset of Taíno.
 “All the people I have met here,” he wrote, “have said that they are greatly afraid of the ‘Caniba’ or ‘Canima’.”
-Spanish historian, Ovideo y Valdez, seems to suggest the that word may actually have been an adjective meaning something like ‘brave’ rather than a proper noun.
-However, in order to win popular support for the colonisation effort, stories of ‘Cannib’ Indians may have been propagandised by the highly-religious and superstitious Spaniards, speaking of a warlike and man-eating people.
-They may have coined the term ‘cannibal’ to describe the practice.
+Spanish historian, Ovideo y Valdez, seems to suggest the that word may actually have been an adjective meaning something like ‘brave’ rather than any proper noun.
+However, in order to win popular support for the colonisation effort, stories of ‘Cannib Indians’ may have been propagandised by the highly-religious and superstitious Spaniards, who made claims of a witnessing man-eating; They may have coined the term ‘cannibal’ to describe the practice.

-This successfully caused these so-called ‘Cannib’ Indians to be thought of as a group themselves, and also viewed as inhuman or subhuman, so worthy of genocide.
-Queen Isabella of Spain had, in 1503, prohibited any person to, “arrest or capture any Indians, or to do them any harm or evil to their persons or possessions.”
+This propaganda effort successfully caused these so-called ‘Cannib Indians’ to be thought of as a group themselves, viewed as inhuman (or subhuman), and therefore worthy of genocide.
+Queen Isabella of Spain had already, in 1503, prohibited any person to, “arrest or capture any Indians, or to do them any harm or evil to their persons or possessions.”
 But, seemingly deliberately misled by Juan de la Cosa in order to justify his 1504 plunder, she made an exception to, “a people called Cannibales, [who] waged war on the Indians who are my vassals, capturing them to eat them as is their custom.”

 With this policy in place, it would have become advantageous for an ambitious Spanish coloniser to identify as many groups as possible as being ‘Carib’, thereby allowing them to be captured or slain legally.
 The legacy of this may be the cause of so much confusion today over the names of the groups.